Pizza Stone vs. Pizza Steel: One is Better for Baking Multiple Pizzas

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.

 Much as the Stone Age eventually gave way to the Iron Age, pizza stones, once considered the best way to make quality pizzas in your home oven, have been pushed aside by the advent of pizza steels.
+Putting a piece of heavy steel in your oven may seem a bit overboard, and hey, aren’t Neapolitan pizzas and New York pizzas baked on stone?
+Why do you need steel?

-Well, Neapolitan pizzas are baked in wood fired ovens upwards of 900F and NY pizzerias use deck ovens that are able to heat the stone and the air above them at a much great temperature than a traditional home oven.
+Well, Neapolitan pizzas are baked in wood fired ovens upwards of 900F and NY pizzerias use deck ovens that are able to heat the stone and the air above them at a much greater temperature than a traditional home oven.
+These hotter temperatures actually make a stone a better material for these type of ovens.

 You aren’t working with wood fired or deck ovens, you’re playing around with a 30” box that somehow burns your cookies while leaving them raw in the middle.
 A stone is no match for your oven.